 Track sales, revenue, marketing and account information, all in real time from your dashboard.
 Here is an overview of the different reports and how they can be used.

-Reports are accessible via the dashboard.
-You can allow via producers access, limited ready only report access to some end users.
+Reports are accessible via the dashboard or on the events dashboard.
+You can allow via producers access, limited read-only report access to some end users.

 Your reports are categorised into groups. ** Most popular reports, consider these as your first options.

 TryBooking offers a wide range of reports to suit various needs.
 Highlight your favourite reports with a star.
 You can set different favourite reports for the main account and basic user accounts.

 Event revenue itemised**a one-page summary of your ticket sales by type, promotions issued and processing fees per event.
 The ideal overview of your event and your Net income.
 Extract by the event, session time or period of booking time.